ember-a11y/ember-a11y-testing/README.md

 start();
 ```

+:information_source: It's important to note that you must also use the [`enableA11yAudit`](#force-running-audits) query parameter in order to force audits.
+This setting is require \_in addition to\* any invocation strategy you provide.

 #### Setting Options using `setRunOptions`

 You can provide options to axe-core for your tests using the `setRunOptions` API.
 This API is helpful if you don't have access to the `a11yAudit` calls directly, such as when using the `setupGlobalA11yHooks`, or if you want to set the same options for all tests in a module.